yusriltakeuchi/ID-Skript/README.md

-# Project-Skript
+# idSkript
-Project Change Language To Indonesia
+Random Stuff from Skripter Indonesia
+Skript is a Plugin for Bukkit Minecraft Server